akshadarane10/akshadarane10/README.md

 # Hello, World! 🌍
 # I'm Akshada 👋
-A data enthusiast and IT engineering professional with a knack for turning complex data puzzles into clear business solutions.
+A data enthusiast and IT professional with a knack for turning complex data puzzles into clear business solutions.
 Here's a little about me, served with a sprinkle of humor:

 ## About Me
 - 🎓 **Education**: Post Graduate in Big Data Analytics & IT Engineer